GravisZro/scfs/README.md

 # Circle Filesystem
 Circlefs is a FUSE VFS that manages socket files for processes.
-It's intended use is to provide a permissions based socket interface between daemons and client programs.
+It's intended use is to provide a permissions based [IPC](https://en.wikipedia.org/wiki/Inter-process_communication) interface between daemons and client programs.

 # Setup
 Simply execute circlefs and specify the mount directory.